TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 ### Step 2: Creating your first Ruby on Rails web application

 Don't worry if you do not totally understand what you are doing in these next steps.
 You will learn what all of this does later in The Odin Project curriculum.
 As long as the commands complete successfully, just keep going.
+The main reason we're doing this is to ensure everything is properly installed and configured.

 #### Step 2.1: Installing Rails and Bundler